 - Impact of the Charter of Rights and Freedoms on Criminal Law

 - The Changing Nature of Law and Morality

-- Case studies on the development of the laws on:
+- Case studies on the development of one or more of the laws on:

 - Determining Criminal Liability

 - Mens Rea (subjective and objective mens rea, direct and indirect intention, relationship to motive, recklessness, willful blindness).